infews/infews.github.io/source/resume/dwfrank.html.md

 - Lead engineer on the development team of 6-8 for _Divine Caroline_, a women's interest magazine.
 - Worked with internal Product Management on feature feasibility and estimation.
-- Improved CI run from 2 hours to under 45 minutes over 6 weeks.
+- Improved CI run from 2 hours to under 45 minutes over 4 weeks while still shipping new features.
 - __Stacks & Skills:__ Ruby on Rails, Javascript; Pair-programming, TDD/BDD.

 ### Personal Sabbatical <span class="duration"> 2006 June - 2007 February </span>

-- Taught myself Ruby, Ruby on Rails, and SQL
+- Taught myself Ruby, Ruby on Rails, and just enough SQL.

 ### Handspring & Palm <span class="duration"> 2001 November - 2006 June </span>

 Handspring was acquired by PalmSource and renamed to palmOne in 2003.
 They renamed again to Palm in 2004.

-- Engineering Manager, Device Customization and In-box CD-ROM teams
+- __Software Engineering Manager, Device Customization and In-box CD-ROM teams__
-  - Reduced end-of-line smartphone final programming from hours to 3 minutes.
+  - Reduced end-of-line smartphone final programming from 1.5 hours to 3 minutes.
   - Designed & managed implementation of new XML-based carrier customization system.
   - Moved In-box shared MacOS/Windows CD installer to daily builds.
   - Managed staff of 8 engineers.
-- Engineering Program Manager, Messaging & Photos
+- __Engineering Program Manager, Messaging & Photos Applications__
   - Led prioritization and implementation for Messaging & Photos apps for Treo 600 and Treo 650 smartphones
   - Managed external vendors for MMS, Imaging, and Photo driver libraries for necessary enhancements.
   - Reduced "click-to-1st-photo" time from 3.5 seconds to under 1 second
-- Engineering Manager, Tools
+- __Software Engineering Manager, Tools__
   - Managed team of 5 developers who developed PalmOS SDK for all of Handspring software devices.
   - Completed implementation of Mozilla/Bugzilla-based web app & migrated Development from custom bug database.
 - __Stacks & Skills:__ PalmOS, C, InstallShield (cross-platform), Perl, XML; People management, vendor management.